Abel Maldonado: 2006 state controller election

 In 2005, Maldonado declared his candidacy for the office of California State Controller after Controller Steve Westly decided to run for governor.
 Maldonado was defeated in the June 6, 2006 Republican primary by Tony Strickland.

-Following his loss, Maldonado publicly criticized Governor Arnold Schwarzenegger for not supporting his campaign more forcefully, suggesting that Schwarzenegger doesn't care about Hispanics, when he told the Los Angeles Times that "[w]hen [Schwarzenegger] needs Latinos, Latinos are always there for him.
+Following his loss, Maldonado publicly criticized Governor Arnold Schwarzenegger for not supporting his campaign more forcefully, suggesting that Schwarzenegger did not care about Hispanics, when he told the Los Angeles Times that "[w]hen [Schwarzenegger] needs Latinos, Latinos are always there for him.
 When Latinos need him, the answer's been no." Maldonado issued a public apology for the comment.
 He also maintained that he would not run for any further political office after his state Senate service; he was re-elected to the Senate in 2008 with 63% of the vote.

 Lieutenant governor

 Nomination

 On November 3, 2009, Lieutenant Governor John Garamendi resigned to take a seat in Congress.
 On the November 23, 2009, episode of The Jay Leno Show, Governor Arnold Schwarzenegger announced that he was nominating Maldonado as lieutenant governor.
 Schwarzenegger cited Maldonado's "bipartisanship and postpartisanship...He makes decisions based on what's best for the people rather than what's best for the party.
 He has helped us, many times, pass a budget, which was very important.
 And he comes from an immigrant family..."

 Maldonado needed to be confirmed by a majority vote of the State Senate and a majority vote of the State Assembly within 90 days of the nomination in order to take office as lieutenant governor.
 In a statement released by the Governor's office, Schwarzenegger called Maldonado a "true partner" and cited his willingness "to reach across the partisan divide" and "commitment to creating a transparent, accountable government" in California.